emberjs/rfcs/text/router-enhancements.md

 The features of Ember's router have been unchanged since pretty much the initial release.

-This RFC focuses in twow features:
+This RFC focuses in two features:

 - Optional segments
 - Dynamic segment constraints